jafingerhut/core.btree-vector/doc/intro.md

 Otherwise, we will begin by finding the leaf node in the left fringe of T', examine its parent node F, try "fixing up" F's number of children, then work our way upwards along the left fringe towards the root.
-Thus F has at least one child.
+F has at least one child.

 There are several cases to consider.
 In all of them, all nodes originally have at most B children in T, and so have at most B